Young professional presents growth strategy using charts and graphs in a meeting.

 Simpler plans often work better at this scale.
 A straightforward percentage of revenue, perhaps with a single accelerator tier for exceeding quota, can be more effective than an elaborate structure that nobody fully understands.
 For teams managing multiple commission structures, Xero integration can automate the calculation and payout process.

-Certain mistakes appear in commission plans repeatedly.
+Certain mistakes appear in commission schemes repeatedly.
 Avoiding them puts you ahead of most.

 Complexity That Obscures